stagfoo/obake/README.md

 ```
 as you can see however it takes an reducer name which must be registered in the reducers,
-this way you can just mutate the object willy nilly.
+this way you can't just mutate the object willy nilly.

 and there you go;
 you have reducers, you have immutable state and you have a safe way to mutate it.